 Resting the steak helps to improve its tenderness.
 When the meat is cooked, the heat causes the protein in the muscle fibers to contract and toughen.
 Allowing the steak to rest for a few minutes after cooking allows the proteins to relax, resulting in a more tender and enjoyable eating experience.

-See also How to cook muscovy duck
+See also What to cook for picky eaters

 Overall, resting steak after cooking is a crucial step to achieve a perfectly cooked and flavorsome piece of meat.
 So, resist the temptation to dig in right away and let your steak rest for a few minutes before serving for the best results.